SemPlaatsman/WeatherStation.ImageProcessor/deploy/DEPLOYMENT.md

 - ✅ Bicep template created
 - ✅ Multiple queues for job processing
 - ❌ Azure deployment (prepared but pending subscription access)
+- ❌ Azure DevOps repository setup and access (blocked by subscription limitations)

+## Blocked Requirements
+The following requirements cannot be fulfilled due to Azure subscription limitations:

+1. Azure Deployment
+   - All infrastructure code and deployment scripts are prepared
+   - Deployment is blocked by subscription access

+2. Azure DevOps Repository Setup
+   - Organization creation requires an active Azure subscription
+   - Reviewer access cannot be granted without organization access
+   - Code remains available in GitHub repository

 ## Next Steps
-1. Restore Azure subscription access
+Once Azure subscription access is restored:
+1. Create Azure DevOps organization and project
+2. Import code from GitHub to Azure DevOps
+3. Grant reviewer access following provided instructions:
+   - Add reviewer as Visual Studio subscriber
+   - Enable External Guest Access
+   - Add reviewer as project administrator
-2. Execute the prepared deployment scripts
+4. Execute the prepared deployment scripts
-3. Verify all functionality in the cloud environment
+5. Verify all functionality in the cloud environment
-4. Update documentation with actual endpoint URLs
+6. Update documentation with actual endpoint URLs

 > [!IMPORTANT]
-> Note: The application's architecture and implementation are complete and verified in the local development environment.
-The only pending item is the actual deployment to Azure, which is blocked by temporary subscription access limitations.
+> The application's architecture and implementation are complete and verified in the local development environment.
+The outstanding requirements are blocked by Azure subscription access limitations.
+All necessary code, infrastructure definitions, and deployment scripts are prepared for immediate deployment once access is restored.